Gabriella Wilde: Career

 Wilde began her career as a model.
 Spotted at age 14 by Naomi Campbell, she joined her agency Premier Model Management and appeared in campaigns for companies including L.K.Bennett, Lacoste, Abercrombie & Fitch, Burberry, Topshop and posed for InStyle, Cosmopolitan, Vogue and Nylon.

 In 2007, she was named the second-most-eligible girl in Britain but rejected press attention and the "It girl" label.

 In December 2009, Wilde made her acting debut in the adventure comedy film St Trinian's 2: The Legend of Fritton's Gold.
 In May 2010, Wilde appeared in an episode of the BBC television series Doctor Who as one of the eponymous vampires in "The Vampires of Venice".

 In December 2010, Wilde was announced to have been cast in her film debut in the adventure film The Three Musketeers, an adaptation of the novel of the same name.
-Wilde portrayed the role of the queen's lady-in-waiting Constance Bonacieux and starred alongside Orlando Bloom and Logan Lerman.
+Wilde portrayed the role of the queen's lady-in-waiting Constance Bonacieux.
 The film was released in October 2011 and went on to make over $132 million worldwide, but it was poorly received by critics with a rating of 24% on Rotten Tomatoes based on reviews from 90 critics.

 In March 2012, Wilde was cast in the ABC Sci-Fi television pilot Dark Horse.
 The series centers on a science student who learns that he is the chosen one, tasked with destroying the forces of evil.
 The pilot was not picked up by ABC for the 2012–2013 television season.
 That same year Wilde starred in the short film Il Maestro and is attached to another film titled Squatters.

-As well as Dark Horse, Wilde was cast in the 2013 remake, Carrie, that same month (as Sue Snell).
+As well as Dark Horse, Wilde was cast in the 2013 remake, Carrie.
 The film was directed by Boys Don't Cry director Kimberly Peirce and starred Chloë Grace Moretz and Julianne Moore.
 Filming began in June 2012 and it was released in October 2013.

-In 2013, Wilde was cast in the second film adaptation of Scott Spencer's novel Endless Love, released 2014, opposite Alex Pettyfer.
+In 2013, Wilde was cast in the second film adaptation of Scott Spencer's novel Endless Love, released 2014.
 She played Caroline Penvenen in the BBC drama Poldark from 2015 to 2019.

 Wilde joined Estée Lauder as their newest spokesmodel in 2015, becoming the face of the brand's advertising campaigns.